AtaDevPro/AtaDevPro/README.md

 # Hi there, I'm Ata! 👋

+Welcome to my digital playground. 🎮 Leveling up in the JS ecosystem: Next.js for the looks ✨, Node.js for the brains 🧠, and NestJS loading… ⏳

-Welcome to my digital playground.
-I'm a passionate **Full‑Stack Developer** who loves building fast, scalable, and user‑friendly applications.
+I'm a passionate **Full‑Stack Developer (in progress)** who loves building fast, scalable, and user‑friendly applications.
+If you're visiting from LinkedIn—welcome!
+Here you get to see the actual magic behind the scenes. 🚀 .
 If you're visiting from LinkedIn—welcome!
 Here you get to see the actual magic behind the scenes. 🚀

 ### 👨‍💻 A Little About Me